MicrosoftDocs/Devices-docs/surface-hub/surface-hub-teams-rooms.md

 ### Optional advanced configuration for third-party meetings

-Depending on your environment, you may need to configure additional settings.
+Depending on your environment, you may need to configure more settings.
 For example, you should ensure your organization has no policies preventing you from connecting to third-party meeting services.

 Optionally, you may wish to configure calendar processing rules to enable "auto accept," "auto decline," and related settings.